-YES has its own multileveled and blocked time-table.
 YES has its own website: www.yes.sa.edu.au.
 This has up to date and current information and news about YES and many other community resources.

 For more information please contact the YES Senior Leader on 8647 3320.

 PORT AUGUSTA SECONDARY SCHOOL OUR SCHOOL EXPECTATIONS